aminehammouda/SkyWar_hammouda/README.md

   }
 ```
 ## Adding Enemies
-- now we will add some enemies so our player can fight them and have funn , so let's get thro the processe :
+- now we will add some enemies so our player can fight them and have funn , let's get thro the processe :
 - so let's go ahead and add a source and header files `Enemy.cpp` and `Enemy.h`
-- Now we are going to create a class in our enemy header file then add constructer and  a slot to it :
+- Now we are going to create the enemy class in our enemy header file then add a constructer and  a slot to it :
 ```cpp
 class Enemy: public QObject,public QGraphicsRectItem{
   Q_OBJECT